rdsea/QoA4ML/README.md

 # Introduction

-QoA4ML consists of a set of utilities and specs for supporting quality of analytics in ML services.
-Especially, we focus on ML services across edge-cloud continuum, which are built as a composition of services.
+QoA4ML consists of a set of utilities and specs for supporting quality of analytics in ML and data intensive (micro)services.
+Especially, we focus on services and systems of services across edge-cloud continuum, which are built as a composition of (micro)services.

 ## QoA4ML Specification